 Drugs that deplete magnesium

-In addition to the conditions like diabetes, many drugs and food may deplete magnesium and include:
+In addition to conditions like diabetes, many drugs and food may deplete magnesium including:

 - Acid Blockers